nandhini10s/financial-data-analysis-and-bankruptcy-prediction/README.md

 BANKRUPTCY PREDICTION MODEL: PYTHON

-LIBRARIES USED- Pandas, Matplotlib, Imblearn, Sklearn
+LIBRARIES USED- Numpy, Pandas, Sklearn

 The Jupyter Notebook contains descriptive statistics, correlation, data preprocessing, train test split, ML model prediction, model evaluation.

-SMOTE (Synthetic Minority Over-sampling Technique) is applied to address the class imbalance problem in the dataset.
-PCA (Principal Component Analysis) is used to transform high-dimensional dataset into a lower-dimensional space by retaining 90% of the features.
+Undersampling technique is applied to address the class imbalance problem in the dataset.
+LDA (Linear Discriminant Analysis) is used to transform high-dimensional dataset into a lower-dimensional space by retaining top 30% of the features that explain the target.